What is Autism?

 • Every person with autism is different.
 However, there are some common characteristics of individuals with autism spectrum disorders.

-• May have difficulty in using and understanding language, and understanding the perspectives of other people.
+• Many have difficulty in using and understanding language, and understanding the perspectives of other people.

-• May require more direct specialized instruction in social, play and friendship skills than other children
+• Many require more direct specialized instruction in social, play and friendship skills than other children.

-• May have unusual sensitivity or under-sensitivity to sound, sight, taste, touch, or smell.
+• Many have unusual sensitivity or under-sensitivity to sound, sight, taste, touch, or smell.

-• May show unusual repetitive behaviors or speech patterns, such as switching a light on and off repeatedly, or humming loudly.
+• Many show unusual repetitive behaviors or speech patterns, such as switching a light on and off repeatedly, or humming loudly.

-• May have difficulty with changes to surroundings or routines.
+• Many have difficulty with changes to surroundings or routines.

-• Uneven skill development.
-Some skills are normal or superior for their age while others show significant delay.
+• Many show uneven skill development.
+Some skills are average or superior for their age, while others show significant delay.

-• May have difficulty maintaining a conversation, noticing facial expressions, or using gestures.
+• Many have difficulty maintaining a conversation, noticing facial expressions, or using gestures.

 For additional information on autism, along with a resource guide for Central Florida, trainings, conferences and more visit UCF-CARD.